devopsdays-kc/devopsdayskc-docs/docs/team-admin/organizer_levels.md

 # Organizer Levels

-This outlines the different levels that someone could be involved with devopsdays KC 2024.
+This outlines the different levels that someone could be involved with DevOpsDays KC 2024.

 ## Active